ROCm/HIP/docs/reference/programming_model.rst

   Hierarchy of thread groups.

+Warp
-* The innermost grouping is called a warp, or a wavefront in ISA terms.
-A warp is the most tightly coupled groups of threads, both physically and logically.
+  The most tightly coupled group of threads, both physically and logically.
+  Also known as a wavefront in ISA (Instruction Set Architecture) terms.

   When referring to threads inside a warp, they may be called lanes, and the integral value identifying them the lane ID.
 Lane IDs aren't queried like